PBearson/ESP32-With-ESP-PROG-Demo/README.md

 First, open a new terminal.
 Download and install ESP-IDF version v4.4 by following the instructions here: https://docs.espressif.com/projects/esp-idf/en/v4.4/esp32/get-started/index.html

-In Step 4, you will add environment variables to your PATH.
-To
+In Step 4, you will add environment variables to your PATH by running `export.sh`.
+To save these changes permantently, you can modify the `bashrc` script in your home directory by running the following commands:

 ```
-. $HOME/esp/esp-idf/export.sh
+echo ". $HOME/esp/esp-idf/export.sh" >> $HOME/.bashrc
+source $HOME/.bashrc
 ```

-### Build Sample Project
+### Build a Sample Project

 TODO -- this step is necessary since the debugging software expects a firmware to be present in the current directory, even if that firmware is not the one we want to debug.